TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Helped visualize violence data by borough and across years;

 Wrote introduction + title for Shiny App;

++ Wenchang Zhu:

+Analyzed rental price data and used reliable methodology to calculate monthly rent;

+Helped wrangle violence data to generate processed_violence.csv and visualized all the plots in Violence section;

+Wrangled restaurant data to generate the plot in Grade A Restaurant section;

+Helped to create the interactive map;

+Designed the menu bar and the appearance of the Shiny app, including all the background images and name of the app;

+Wrote README.md.